Opioid Use and Addiction Disorders

 Clonidine (Catapres)

-This medication is commonly prescribed for the management of blood pressure but is also used off-label to decrease opioid withdrawal symptoms and helps to maintain longer periods of abstinence from opioids.
+This medication is commonly prescribed for the management of blood pressure.
+Still, it is also used off-label to decrease opioid withdrawal symptoms and helps to maintain more extended periods of abstinence from opioids.
 It is an alpha-2-adrenergic agonist and inhibits the release of norepinephrine.

 It can assist in decreasing the following withdrawal symptoms of (26):